onaio/fhir-web/docs/fhir-web-docker-deployment.md

 - The config file is created by [confd utility](https://github.com/kelseyhightower/confd) reading a volume file (`config.js.tpl`) holding the react app configurations, and injecting it into the container.

-- There are two ways to run the application on docker: one using the docker cli with the `docker run` command and the other a `docker compose` config file.
+- There are two ways to run the application on docker: Using the `docker run` docker cli command or using a `docker compose` config file.

 ### Docker CLI